 We're very excited to be working with an awesome crew of young change-makers to launch this project.

-We refurbished two old traditional 'Jukung' fishing boats and connected them with a bamboo platform.
+We refurbished an old traditional 'Jukung' fishing boat using bamboo.
 We are using a repurposed sail that has been dyed naturally in Indigo by CV Tarum Bali Sejahtera.

-We had the honor of working with Akuo Foundation, who have helped us install our solar panels and electrical wiring, making our two motors 100% powered by nature.
+We had the honor of working with Akuo Foundation, who have helped us install our solar panels and electrical wiring for all our electrical equipment on board.

 We are very thankful for the countless volunteers that have helped us build our raft, especially Azura Marine Earth, who have provided us with local marine expertise.